slaclab/smurf-server-scripts/docker_scripts/README.md

 This scripts are used to release a set of files necessary to run SMuRF system based on dockers.

+## Installation

+This script will be installed by the `setup-server.sh` script when setting up a new server.
+It will installed under `/usr/local/src/smurf-server-scripts/docker_scripts`, and that path is added to the `PATH` so that this script can be called from any location.

 ## Usage

 To release a new system, run: